zockerei/Word-Counter-Bot/README.md

 - The bot requires appropriate Discord permissions to function correctly.
 - Ensure the bot has access to read message history for accurate counting.
 - If `disable_initial_scan` is set to `true`, the bot will not perform an initial scan of the server's message history on startup.
 This can be useful for large servers or if you want to start fresh without scanning old messages.
+- Use `run.bat` to start the bot, which will handle any necessary setup and execution steps automatically.